MarcoLucidi01/ytcast/readme.md

 - the computer running `ytcast` and the target device need to be on the **same network**.
 - the target device should have the YouTube on TV app already installed.
-- it also helps if the target device is already turned ON. `ytcast` supports Wake-on-Lan, but it's still WIP and doesn't work very well (see [TODO][4]).

 run `ytcast -h` for the full usage, here I'll show the basic options.